NumerDev/study-buddy/README.md

 This project which I'm currently developing is from react course created by <a href="https://github.com/helloroman">hello roman</a>.
 The main idea behind this project was to learn React and create more complex project than basic landing page instead of learning single features of this library/framework.
-I know Angular framework already but i wanted to try React as well and It contains react basics, react hooks, basic of unit/integration testing and automation testing in Cypress, basics of redux and much much more...
+I know Angular framework already but i wanted to try React as well.
+This project contains react basics, react hooks, basic of unit/integration testing and automation testing in Cypress, basics of redux and much much more...

 ### Design